locallyoptimistic/LocallyOptimistic/content/post/attribution-dilemma.md

 ## Next steps
-So how does this help?
-As I said at the beginning of the post, I came up with these five factors to create a (semi) objective approach to evaluate attribution solutions.
-Attribution is confusing and there is no perfect, turn key solution.
-Unfortunately, this post could not solve your unique attribution challenge, because it is your unique challenge.
-At the end of the day, you can view these five factors as an unsolvable dilemma or an empowering framework.
+Attribution is confusing and unfortunately there is no perfect, turn key solution.
+At the end of the day, you can view these five factors as an unsolvable dilemma or an empowering framework to find the optimal solution.
 As you can imagine, I prefer the latter.
 Good luck!

 This is just version one of the framework - if you have thoughts or feedback, please share it here or send it my way!